nodeshift/web-application-reference/docs/development/styles.md

 * customizable
 * consistent

 [Tailwind CSS](https://tailwindcss.com/) is a modern choice that the team has used.
-Other recommendations that the team made are [Carbon](https://carbondesignsystem.com/) and [Patternfly](https://www.patternfly.org/) which are both IBM and Red Hat projects respectivly.
+Other recommendations that the team made are [Carbon](https://carbondesignsystem.com/) and [Patternfly](https://www.patternfly.org/) which are both IBM and Red Hat projects respectively.

 It is also important that if you are using a front-end JavaScipt framework, the CSS framework should fit into it.